kic-markon/UTYCC2020/README.md

 ARIMAmodel.ipynb: for prediction using control theory.

-FBProphetICTP.ipynb: for prediction by "AI" methods.
+FBProphet.ipynb: for forecasting by "AI" methods.

-(Both notebooks use the TS_60917.csv datafile, courtesy of Rodrigo, as a sample time series)
+(Both notebooks use the TS_60917.csv datafile, courtesy of Rodrigo at ICTP, as a sample time series)

 ### Image classification

 ImageClassification.ipynb: for classification by "AI".

-(use the image samples in AItest.zip)
+(use the image samples in set5/)